Mohammed0192/Dubai-Off-Plan-Property-analysis/README.md

 ![Screenshot 2024-11-07 105046](https://github.com/user-attachments/assets/b524346d-c366-4983-aa6d-6d33fc9bc20b)

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend a property startup company to consider the following:

 * Flats near iconic landmarks are being favoured over Hotels particularly in Downtown Dubai. **Focus on Downtown Flats and High-Demand Areas.**